 DC Main Streets is a comprehensive program that promotes the revitalization of traditional business districts in the District of Columbia.
-Created in 2002 through the National Trust for Historic Preservation, Main Streets serves as the citywide coordinating program that provides services and funding for the seven Main Streets found in the District of Columbia.
+Created in 2002 through the National Trust for Historic Preservation, Main Streets serves as the citywide coordinating program that provides services and funding for the eight Main Streets found in the District of Columbia.
 Main Streets mission is to support the traditional retail corridors in the District.

-Though our seven independent, nonprofit neighborhood Main Street programs, we revitalize communities by retaining and recruiting businesses, improving commercial properties and streetscapes, and attracting consumers.
+Though our eight independent, nonprofit neighborhood Main Street programs, we revitalize communities by retaining and recruiting businesses, improving commercial properties and streetscapes, and attracting consumers.
 Leaders in these neighborhood organizations assist businesses and coordinate sustainable community-driven revitalization efforts in their neighborhoods.

 As a result of the DC Main Streets program, the District has seen an increase in new businesses and jobs.
 In addition, facade improvements and building rehabilitation projects have upgraded the image of the commercial corridors, while marketing and branding efforts have resulted in additional exposure and increased market share.

 In 2012, DC Main Streets programs generated the following economic activity.

 DC Main Streets builds on the Main Street Four-Point Approach® that was developed by the National Trust's National Main Street Center in 1980 to assist commercial revitalization efforts nationwide.
 The approach consists of four elements (points) which work together to build a sustainable and complete community revitalization effort in the following areas:

 - Organization of commercial revitalization efforts (e.g., developing and sustaining financial and volunteer resources)

 - Promotion of neighborhood commercial districts (e.g., branding campaigns and special events) and individual businesses operating therein;